Position the oven rack 8 inches (middle rack for most ovens) from the flame/coil and turn broiler to high.

 Remove the bird to a wire rack set over a paper towel-lined half-sheet pan to rest.
 Position roasting pan on cooktop so that it straddles 2 burners — both cranked to high.
 Add the wine and the broth.
 Push the vegetables around to loosen any stuck-on bits of goodness.
 Discard the veggies — they’ve given their all.
-Continue cooking the liquid for 2 minutes or boil until reduced to 1 cup.
+Continue boiling the liquid for 2 minutes or until reduced to 1 cup.

 Drain liquid into gravy separator.
 Carve the bird while the fat floats to the top.
 What’s left in the bottom is jus.
 Sauce the chicken with the jus and garnish with reserved gremolata.